 “If the security forces want any of our staff, we would be happy to present them in a way that will ensure clear accountability.

-“We have asked our lawyers to take up the matter from here,” the statement stated and asked its staff to be more watchful of unusual movements around them and promptly report to authorities,” the media house statement read.
+“We have asked our lawyers to take up the matter from here,” the statement stated and asked its staff to be more watchful of unusual movements around them and promptly report to authorities” parts of the organisation statement read.